brendon-wong/flask-exercises/Unit 2/07-auth-and-oauth/03-hashing-sessions/lesson22.md

 Another type of encryption, which we won't be using, is _two-way encryption_.
 With two-way encryption, both parties know a secret key that they can use to decipher messages.

-hen you are doing any kind of password hashing, you should use an industry established hashing algorithm.
+When you are doing any kind of password hashing, you should use an industry established hashing algorithm.
 We will be using the `bcrypt` algorithm which is based off of the [Blowfish cipher](https://en.wikipedia.org/wiki/Blowfish_(cipher)).

 ### Hashing passwords with `bcrypt`